A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: A special case in dimension

-Rather than studying Harbourne's Conjecture for large values, we focus now on the containment $I^{(3)} \subseteq I^2$.
+We now shift gears from large values to small values, and focus on the containment $I^{(3)} \subseteq I^2$.
 Following \cite{Seceleanu}, we will study this question in dimension $3$ for height $2$ quasi-homogeneous ideals generated by the $2 \times 2$ minors of a $2 \times 3$ matrix.
-This class of ideals includes known counterexamples to $I^{(3)} \subseteq I^2$, such as the Fermat configurations \cite{counterexamples}, but also prime ideals such as those defining space monomial curves $(t^a, t^b, t^c)$ \cite{Herzog1970}.
-All the results in this section are generalizations of the results in \cite{Seceleanu}, with small adjustments in the proofs when necessary.
-In the Section \ref{section space monomial curves} we will apply the results in this section to space monomial curves.
+This class of ideals is of interest because it includes includes ideals that satisfy $I^{(3)} \subseteq I^2$, and others that fail this containment.
+In fact, this class contains prime ideals such as those defining space monomial curves $(t^a, t^b, t^c)$ \cite{Herzog1970}, but also known counterexamples to $I^{(3)} \subseteq I^2$ such as the Fermat configurations \cite{counterexamples}.
+All the results in this section are extensions of the results in \cite{Seceleanu}, with small adjustments in the proofs when necessary.
+In Section \ref{section space monomial curves} we will apply the results in this section to the case of space monomial curves.

 Let us fix some notation to be used through the remainder of the paper.
 Let $k$ be a field, $R = k \llbracket x,y,z \rrbracket$ or $R = k [x,y,z]$, and $\m = (x,y,z)$.
 Let $I = I_2(M)$ be the ideal in $R$ generated by the $2 \times 2$ minors of